 An official inquiry has started in Malaysia following the crash of a hijacked Malaysian airliner in which all 100 people on board were killed.

-An official inquiry has started in Malaysia following the crash of a hijacked Malaysian airliner in which all 100 people on board were killed.
+Background: An official inquiry has started in Malaysia following the crash of a hijacked Malaysian airliner in which all 100 people on board were killed.
 While the investigators from the Department of Civil Aviation set about their task, mystery surrounded the identity of the hijackers and their purposes in seizing the Malaysian Airline System Boeing 737 shortly after it had left the holiday island of Penang on Sunday (4 December).

 SYNOPSIS: Scene of the crash was the shoreline of the southern Malaysian state of Johore, near the village of Kampung Ledang.
 The grisly work of searching for the remains of the survivors was exhaustive.
 It is a slow process and no comprehensive identification list was immediately available; but among the dead were the Malaysian Agriculture Minister, Mr. Datuk Sri Ali Haji Ahmad, and the Cuban Ambassador to Malaysia, Senor Mario Gracis Inchaustedgui.